The Lanherne, Newquay

 The Silver Ball, St Columb Major

 Accessibility: No dedicated car park spotted.
 Small drop‑off space directly out front beside a few picnic tables.
 Level, wheelchair‑friendly route into the front bar area.
-Toilets are on the same level as the front of the bar, but if you end up seated further inside, there’s a step up to reach them.
+Toilets are not on the same level as the front of the bar; there’s a step up to reach them.

 We didn’t see a car park at all, so arrival is really just a case of pulling up briefly outside.
 There’s enough space to drop someone off safely, and the front area has a couple of picnic tables.
 Inside, it has a definite social‑club feel — very square tables, practical rather than atmospheric.
 It’s not a St Austell Brewery pub, and you can tell: it has its own character, a bit tired in places but clean, with some recent paintwork that suggests they’re trying to keep it fresh.
 You can imagine it feeling cosier in winter.

 The staff were lovely — genuinely friendly and welcoming.
 It’s absolutely a locals’ pub, but not in a closed‑off way; we felt comfortable straight away.
 Access-wise, the front section is easiest.
-If you need the toilets and you’re seated further back, there’s a step to negotiate, but the general vibe is that people would happily shuffle around to help.
+If you need the toilets, there’s a step to negotiate, but the general vibe is that people would happily shuffle around to help.

 Hawkin’s Arms, Probus